Arthur Bremer: Aftermath

 Although Bremer's actions, arrest, trial, and conviction attracted media and public attention, he soon faded into comparative obscurity.
 As he had predicted in May 1972, he did not reach the level of infamy of Lee Harvey Oswald or John Wilkes Booth, both of whom had assassinated presidents.

 A 113-page portion of Bremer's diary was published in 1973 as An Assassin's Diary; it covers the period from April 4, 1972—which, coincidentally, was the day on which George McGovern won the Wisconsin primary—to the day before Bremer shot Wallace.

 On August 26, 1980, an earlier part of Bremer's diary, dated from March 1 to April 3, 1972, (pp. 1–148) was found where he had concealed it, heavily wrapped in a plastic suitcase at the foot of Milwaukee's 27th Street viaduct.
-In it, Bremer discusses his desire to kill Nixon (Wallace was clearly a secondary target) and fantasizes about killing unnamed individuals who had angered him.
+In it, Bremer discusses his desire to kill Nixon and a fantasy about killing unnamed individuals who had angered him.
 He also imagines opening fire at random at the corner of 3rd Street and Wisconsin Avenue downtown.
 The diary was eventually sold to an official of the University of Alabama at Birmingham, who donated it to UAB's Reynolds Historical Library.

 Bremer's assassination attempt did not end Wallace's political career.
 Wallace was subsequently elected governor of Alabama twice, in 1974 and 1982.
 However, the result of the assassination attempt, combined with changes in Wallace's personal and general political circumstances, ended his presidential aspirations.
 Public concerns over Wallace's health meant he would never gain the momentum he had in the 1972 campaign.
 He entered the presidential election race in 1976 but withdrew early due to lack of significant support.

 Wallace forgave Bremer in August 1995 and wrote to him expressing the hope that the two could get to know each other better.
 Bremer did not reply.
 Wallace died on September 13, 1998.